Hyperobjekt/seda-etl/README.md

 deploy_similar             : Deploy similar locations csv to S3 and invalidate CloudFront cache deploy_flagged             : Deploy school flags to S3 and invalidate CloudFront cache
 ```

+## Deploying new data

+1. Download data files from the shared dropbox folder
+2.